AbdelrahmanElsherif/look-based-media-player/README.md

->Pressing Retry button, will enable the user to contiue watching Pressing Abort button, will close and exit the medialayer
+  >Pressing Retry button, will enable the user to contiue watching <br />
+  Pressing Abort button, will close and exit the medialayer